neruntia-lab/NPC-to-Statblock/README.md

 # NPC to Statblock PDF

 This Foundry VTT module adds a button to NPC actor sheets which exports the sheet as a statblock styled PDF.
-The layout mirrors the example in `Statblocks.pdf` using jsPDF's HTML renderer.

 ## Features